awwx/ar/readme.md

 Arc expression is compiled into).
 Thus Arc, either in it's runtime or in it's compiler, never sees Racket's () list terminator or immutable pairs.

+To run the runtime (so far all it does is run tests, so you won't get any output unless a test fails):

+    mzscheme ar.ss

+note that you don't use the "-f" option like you would with Arc 3.1.